Gabe-Jentis/WritingProj4/README.md

 * Placeholder for information

 ## Authors
-* Gabe Jentis - Department of Electrical and Computer Engineering
+* Gabe Jentis - Northeastern University Department of Electrical and Computer Engineering
-  * Placeholder for more specific information
-* Michael Shen - Department of Electrical and Computer Engineering
+* Michael Shen - Northeastern University Department of Electrical and Computer Engineering
-  * Computer Engineering
-* Arbid Yusuf - Department of Electrical and Computer Engineering
+* Arbid Yusuf - Northeastern University Department of Electrical and Computer Engineering
-  * Placeholder for more specific information